spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/generate-necessary-inputs.rst

 3. Generate spinal cord compression labels
 -------------------------------------------

-1. Open the image in FSLeyes.
+1. Open the image in FSLeyes (or your favorite viewer).

 .. code:: sh